Risk, Not Volatility, Is the Real Enemy

 But as investors, it's helpful to create a mental distinction between volatility and risk.
 What are the key differences?
-For starters, volatility encompasses the changes in the price of a security, a portfolio, or a market segment both on the upside (see 2019) and for ill (see 2008).
+For starters, volatility encompasses the changes in the price of a security, a portfolio, or a market segment both on the upside (see 2019, 2020, and the year to date) and for ill (see 2008).
 So it's possible to have an investment with a lot of volatility that so far has only gone one way: up.

 Even more important, volatility usually refers to price fluctuations in a security, portfolio, or market segment during a fairly short time period--a day, a month, a year.
 Such fluctuations are inevitable once you venture beyond certificates of deposit, money market funds, or your passbook savings account.
 If you're not selling anytime soon, volatility isn't a problem and can even be your friend, enabling you to buy more of a security when it's at a low ebb.

 The most intuitive definition of risk, by contrast, is the chance that you won't be able to meet your financial goals and obligations or that you'll have to recalibrate your goals because your investment kitty came up short.

 Through that lens, risk should be the real worry for investors; volatility, not so much.
 A real risk?
 Having to move in with your kids because you don't have enough money to live on your own.
 Volatility?
 Noise on the evening news, and maybe a frosty cocktail on the night the market drops 800 points.